Advising & Supervising

 Letters of Recommendation

-If you believe this applies to you and you would like to request a letter of recommendation from me, then please send me an email including (1) transcripts from all of your previous degrees, (2) your best piece of work from each course you took with me, (3) your research statement outlining your goals for graduate school, and (4) a list of all programs you are applying to.
+If you believe this applies to you and you would like to request a letter of recommendation from me, then please send me an email including (1) transcripts from all of your previous degrees, (2) your best piece of work from among the courses you took with me, (3) your research statement outlining your goals for graduate school, and (4) a list of all programs you are applying to.
 If I agree to write you a letter, you should use my LSE contact information to make the request and you must waive your right to view my confidential letter or recommendation.
-I will let you know in advance if I do not think I can provide you with a strong letter.
+Please note that I will explicitly tell you in advance if I do not think I can provide you with a strong letter.

 Information for Prospective Ph.D.
 Students at LSE

-• The student received very high grades/marks in their undergraduate courses and, if applicable, their master's courses.
-For students coming from the US, this means a home discipline GPA of at least 3.85 (and high honors, if applicable).
+• The student received high marks in their undergraduate courses and, if applicable, their master's courses.
+For students coming from the US, this means a home discipline GPA of at least 3.85.
 For students coming from the UK, this means either a first or a distinction in the home discipline.

 • The student has pursed high-level training in math and quantitative methods.
 This includes coursework in calculus, probability, statistics (including advanced regression), and causal inference.
 Students who wish to do formal theory should have completed—or plan to complete—real analysis and calculus-based game theory courses.

-If you believe that you meet the criteria above and I would be a good fit to supervise your Ph.D., then please send me an email with (1) transcripts from all of your previous degrees, (2) your best piece of academic writing, and (3) a research statement outlining your plan for the Ph.D.
+If you believe that I would be a good fit to supervise your Ph.D., then please send me an email with (1) transcripts from all of your previous degrees, (2) your best piece of academic writing, and (3) a research statement outlining your plan for the Ph.D.
 If I decide that you are a good fit based on these materials, then I will arrange to meet with you for an informal interview.

 Ph.D.
 Supervisees